Managing Job Configuration

 On the Table and Column Info screen:

-Click Add Table.
+- Click Add Table/Column.

 — Ascending

-Field Description Default Mandatory Selector Name of the column.
-No. Mandatory only to configure filter.
-Operator Operator to be used.
-Some examples are <, >, <= >=, !=, = No. Mandatory only to configure filter.
-Expression Evaluates filter on selector using specified operator.
-Example of Filter:
+- Under the FILTERS section, specify the following details: - Field - Description - Default - Required - Selector - Name of the column. - Mandatory to configure filter. - Operator - Operator to be used.
+Some examples are <, >, <= >=, !=, = - Mandatory to configure filter. - Expression - Evaluates filter on selector using specified operator. - Example of Filter: - Salary > 10000

 Supported options are: